Threshold

 Over time, those actions leave patterns.

-The second phase of this work began quietly.
+The next phase began quietly.

 What surfaced were not diagnoses or villains.